crbanala/flappy_bird_using_genetic_algo/README.md

-The power of a simple neural network as a <b>universal approximator<b> can be demonstrated using this simple game of FlappyBird.
+The power of a simple neural network as a <b>universal approximator</b> can be demonstrated using this simple game of FlappyBird.
 <br>
 The neural net here has to decide whether to flap or not at a particular instance using just the following known params:
 <br>